Passivity-Centric Safe Reinforcement Learning for Contact-Rich Robotic Tasks: Evaluation

-We evaluate our method through the contact-rich maze exploration task.
-In this task, the robot has to explore an unknown maze blindly.
-Thus, it relies on the force sensing for finding its way out, making it a highly contact-rich task, i.e., the robot cannot avoid contact and it has to regulate the exerted wrenches for safety.
-In the following evaluation experiments, we aim to study: \begin{enumerate*} \item the passivity from an energy tank perspective during policy learning; \item how passivity constraints affect RL policy training and performance; \item how to guarantee both safe and stable performance while executing the task efficiently. \end{enumerate*}
+The experimental task is a maze exploration task where the robot has to explore an unknown maze blindly.
+Thus, it relies on the force sensing for finding its way out, making it a contact-rich task, i.e., the robot does not avoid the contact and it has to regulate the exerted wrenches for safety.
+During this process, the controller dynamically adjusts Cartesian stiffness and pose in response to disturbances, such as maze walls and movable obstacles represented by three simulated sphere balls in the middle of the maze.

-We conduct three types of experiments to study these points.
-First, we train the agent with different energy tank and energy flow constraints, and compare them to the baseline training that is agnostic to passivity (Sec.~\ref{sec:passivity-aware-exp}).
-Second, we deploy the learned models with the addition of the passivity layer in the control loop as shown in Fig.~\ref{fig:method-framework} (Sec.~\ref{sec:passivity-ensured-exp}).
-The passivity layer guarantees control stability by limiting the actions of the agent.
-Our goal is to understand the trade-off between safety and performance in scenarios that are aware or agnostic of the passivity constraints.
-Third, we deploy the passivity-integrated approach in a real-world contact-rich robotic task to validate the applicability of our approach (Sec.~\ref{sec:real_world}).

-In the following text, we first describe our experiment setup, then we present the details and results of these three experiments in the three subsequent sections.